Skip to Main Content

 California's premium drinks scene has diversified substantially over the past decade.
 Wine remains the dominant category by visitor volume and critical attention, with Napa Valley producers like Accendo Cellars in St. Helena, Alpha Omega Winery in Rutherford, and Aubert Wines in Calistoga occupying the upper tiers of the critical hierarchy.
 Further south, producers like Adelaida Vineyards in Paso Robles, Alban Vineyards in Arroyo Grande, and Andrew Murray Vineyards in Los Olivos have built serious reputations in Rhône varietals.
 Artesa Vineyards and Winery in Napa and Au Bon Climat in Santa Barbara represent another layer of the state's wine complexity.

 Craft spirits sit in a smaller, less-mapped corner of that picture.
 Visitors who approach California drinks culture through wine first will find that the distillery category rewards the same kind of production-focused curiosity.
 The questions are analogous: Where does the base ingredient come from?
 What does the maturation environment contribute?
 How does the producer's approach differ from commodity production?
-At the prestige award level, these questions tend to have substantive answers.
+At the prestige award level, these questions have substantive answers.

 For those tracing spirits traditions across international contexts, producers like Aberlour in Aberlour and Achaia Clauss in Patras represent the kind of long-established production heritage that California craft producers are building toward, operating from locations where place and product are inseparable.